perk11/exif-database/README.md

     sqlite3 database.db "SELECT filename FROM exif_data WHERE json_extract(exif_json, '$.Make') = 'Apple';"

-It also allows to pull interesting statistics on photos, for example here how you can pull number of files by device model taken each year, using EXIF and falling back to modification date if EXIF is not available:
+It also allows to pull interesting statistics on photos, for example here is how you can pull number of files by device model taken each year, using EXIF and falling back to modification date if EXIF is not available:

 	sqlite3 database.db "SELECT substr(coalesce(json_extract(exif_json, '$.SubSecDateTimeOriginal'),\
 	       json_extract(exif_json, '$.FileModifyDate')), 1, 4) AS Year,\